matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 ## Alternatives
  * We could use event IDs for `call_id` and `answer_id` as discussed above.
- * The event type of `m.call.ack` mirrors that of SIP, although gives few other clues on its purpose.
-   `m.call.choose_answer` was considered but is quite verbose.
+ * `m.call.select_answer` was chosen such that its name reflect the intention of the event. `m.call.ack` is more succinct and mirrors SIP, but this MSC opts for the more descriptive name.
 ## Security considerations
  * IP addresses remain in the room in candidates, as they did in the previous version of the spec.
    This is not ideal, but alternatives were either sending candidates over to-device messages